lilymcmullen/OptimalVisibilityTool/README.md

 ## Requirements

 License Requirements:
-    ArcGIS Pro >3.0
+- ArcGIS Pro >3.0
-    Spatial Analyst Extension
+- Spatial Analyst Extension

-You must have ArcGIS Pro installed on your computer to run these Python scripts/Jupyter Notebooks, and you must have the Spatial Analyst extension enabled.
+You must have ArcGIS Pro installed on your computer to run these Python scripts/Jupyter Notebooks, and you must have the Spatial Analyst extension/license enabled.

-If you are not familiar with the ArcGIS Pro ArcPy package, please view the [What is ArcPy?](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm).
+These scripts use ArcPy, a Python site-package that allows you to run ArcGIS geo-processing tools and other ArcGIS functionality from Python.
+If you are not familiar with the ArcPy package, please view the [What is ArcPy?](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm).

 ## What is this project?